Waco Suspension Bridge

 The Waco Suspension Bridge crosses the Brazos River in Waco, Texas.
+The bridge once functioned as a key route for travelers following the Chisholm Trail, and when it debuted, no other single-span suspension bridge west of the Mississippi River exceeded its length.
+Efforts to construct a bridge over the Brazos River began in 1866, when the Texas State Legislature authorized the creation of a private firm, the Waco Bridge Company.
+The charter gave the company exclusive rights to cross the river for twenty-five years, prohibiting any other bridge within a five-mile radius.
+It was designed by the same company that would later build the Brooklyn Bridge.
 It is a single-span suspension bridge, with a main span of 475 ft (145 m).
 Opened on November 20, 1869, it contains nearly 3 million bricks.
 It is located north of downtown Waco, connecting Indian Spring Park (on the southwest side of the river) with Doris D. Miller Park (on the northeast side of the river).
 Every year on Independence Day, the bridge serves as a place where thousands of locals gather to watch fireworks.
 Indian Spring Park marks the location of the origin of the town of Waco, where the Huaco Indians had settled on the bank of the river, at the location of a cold spring.